-The preparation of financial statements and related disclosures in conformity with accounting principles generally accepted in the United States of America requires management to make judgments, assumptions and estimates that affect the amounts reported.
+Our discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
+The preparation of these financial statements requires us to make judgments, assumptions and estimates that affect the reported amounts of assets, liabilities, sales and expenses, and related disclosure of contingent assets and liabilities.
+These judgments, assumptions and estimates are made or applied within the context of accounting policies related to the nature of the transaction.
 Note 2.
 "Summary of Significant Accounting Policies" of the Notes to Consolidated Financial Statements describes the significant accounting policies used in the preparation of the consolidated financial statements.
-Some of these significant accounting policies are considered to be critical accounting policies, as defined below.

-A critical accounting policy is defined as one that is both material to the presentation of the Company's financial statements and requires management to make difficult, subjective or complex judgments that could have a material effect on the Company's financial condition and results of operations.
-Specifically, critical accounting estimates have the following attributes: 1) the Company is required to make assumptions about matters that are highly uncertain at the time of the estimate; and 2) different estimates the Company could reasonably have used, or changes in the estimate that are reasonably likely to occur, would have a material effect on the Company's financial condition or results of operations.
+Certain aspects of certain accounting policies require management to make difficult, subjective or complex judgments that could have a material effect on the Company's financial condition and results of operations.
+These aspects of these accounting policies are considered critical accounting policies.
+These policies may require management to make assumptions about matters that are highly uncertain at the time of the estimate, or employ an estimate where alternative estimates could have also been employed, and may involve estimates that are reasonably likely to change with the passage of time.
 Estimates and assumptions about future events and their effects cannot be determined with certainty.
 The Company bases its estimates on historical experience and on various other assumptions believed to be applicable and reasonable under the circumstances.
 These estimates may change as new events occur, as additional information is obtained and as the Company's operating environment changes.
 These changes have historically been minor and have been included in the consolidated financial statements as soon as they became known.
 In addition, management is periodically faced with uncertainties, the outcomes of which are not within its control and will not be known for prolonged periods of time.
 These uncertainties are discussed in Item 1A, "Risk Factors" above.
-Based on a critical assessment of its accounting policies and the underlying judgments and uncertainties affecting the application of those policies, management believes that the Company's consolidated financial statements are fairly stated in accordance with generally accepted accounting principles, and present a meaningful presentation of the Company's financial condition and results of operations.